 Sunsama will copy the various details of this task into all instances that will be created when you make it repeat.
 It's best to set things like channels, subtasks, notes, and time estimates before you make it repeat.

 Weekday Tasks · 1:35

-To make a task repeat only on Weekdays, select the "Weekly" option then select the weekdays Monday - Friday.
+To make a task repeat only on Weekdays (M-F), select the "Weekdays" option.

 Selecting a "Roughly at" time · 1:44